 - Food waste - includes fruit fallen from trees

 - General waste and items that cannot be recycled.

 - Hedge and tree clippings

 - Twigs and branches

 Please note that all food waste, including any fruit that has fallen from the trees, should be placed in your maroon bin for collection.

 Request a new bin or bin repair

-You can request a new bin or a repair if yours is damaged or has been lost or stolen.
-There is no charge for a replacement grey or blue bin.
+You can request a new bin or a bin repair if you have moved into a new or existing property where there is no bin or your bin has been damaged, lost or stolen.

 Further information regarding the charges is provided in our Frequently Asked Questions.